 Systemic treatment is any medication that travels through your body in the bloodstream to find, damage or destroy cancer cells.
-It includes chemotherapy, immunotherapy, hormone therapy or targeted therapy.
+It includes chemotherapy, checkpoint inhibitor, hormone therapy or targeted therapy.
 The goals for systemic treatment are different for everyone and they can also change over time.

-The Systemic Treatment and Immunotherapy books have lots of information on topics such as what these treatments are about, what to expect, how to prepare, how to manage side effects, and many other important topics.
+The Systemic Treatment and Checkpoint Inhibitor books have lots of information on topics such as what these treatments are about, what to expect, how to prepare, how to manage side effects, and many other important topics.

 In this class presentation on Chemotherapy and Targeted Therapy, a nurse from Cancer Care Alberta will talk about what Chemotherapy and Targeted therapy is, how to prepare for appointments, give you an idea of what to expect, describe side effects and how you can manage them and where to find supports and resources.